dlbewley/demo-rhone-26/README.md

 Example with Machine Network on a tagged VLAN.

-If the machine network is using a VLAN interface then no tags will be visibible on br-ex.
+If the machine network is using a VLAN interface then no tags will be visible on `br-ex`.
 A second bridge `br-vmdata` should be attached at `bond0` where all VLAN tags will remain visible.

 ```mermaid
 graph LR;